Ashtown Ladies F.C.

-Ashtown Ladies Football Club is a Ghanaian professional women's football club based in Kumasi in the Ashanti Region of Ghana.
+Ashtown Ladies Football Club is a Ghanaian professional women's football club based in the heart Ashtown in Kumasi in the Ashanti Region of Ghana.
+The club is founded on the principles of inclusivity, empowerment, and excellence and strive to create an environment where female athletes of all ages and backgrounds can develop their skills, build lasting friendships, and become positive role models in our community.

 The club features in the Ghana Women’s Premier League.
 Their rivals are Fabulous Ladies and Kumasi Sports Academy Ladies.

 Grounds

 The club plays their home matches at the Wesley College of Education (WESCO) Park in Kumasi.